 \section{Limitations}

 Not all reviews posted in Australia will be by speakers who self-identify as or use what is considered Australian English.
-This holds true for India and UK as well.
-However, because we report aggregate statistics over all reviews in the test sets that are posted within a locale, the numbers are notionally indicative of the performance of the models for these national varieties.
-We experiment with BERT-based models which may be considered a good baseline but not the state-of-the-art.
+This holds for India and the UK as well.
+However, because we report aggregate statistics overall reviews in the test sets that are posted within a locale, the numbers are notionally indicative of the performance of the models for these national varieties.
+We experiment with BERT-based models which may be considered a good baseline but not state-of-the-art.
 The benchmark described in the paper is a work in progress and will be released with additional annotations.